 August 2012: WOLF moves to a new, larger space in Uxbridge, Ontario.

 October 2014: WOLF designs new NVIDIA Maxwell and Tesla K1 modules for aerospace and defense.

 February 2015: WOLF designs 3U VPX boards with advanced AMD Radeon GPUs and WOLF’s FGX capture technology to produce a complete video processing unit, capable of capture, process, encode and display.

 September 2016: WOLF delivers new NVIDIA Maxwell-2 Quadro and Tesla based products.

-July 2017: WOLF delivers products which include the latest NVIDIA Quadro Pascal GPUs, extending the GPU capability with WOLF technology which provides capture, format conversion, analog video (no longer supported on the new GPUs), and customizable PCIe configurations.
+July 2017: WOLF delivers products that include the latest NVIDIA Quadro Pascal GPUs, extending the native GPU functionality with WOLF technology to provide capture, format conversion, analog video (no longer supported on the new GPUs), and customizable PCIe configurations.

 April 2018: WOLF’s rapid growth prompts a move to a new location, tripling its space in a new modern building in Stouffville, Ontario.